Mukrosz/bcparks/README.md

 # Description
-This script serves as a simple notification system for sites availability found on BC Parks Camping website.
+This script serves as a simple notification system for sites availability.
+Works with campsite park reservation systems in:<br/>
+- Canada: British Columbia, Manitoba, Ontario, Nova Scotia, New Brunswick, Newfoundland and Labrador, Yukon, Parks Canada<br/>
+- USA: Michigan, Maryland, Mississippi, Nebraska<br

 Runs on a headless linux server.<br/>
 When the script is ran, it continually checks for all or select sites for availability and notifies you on screen or via SMS message<br/><br/>
 Example output: